-There are so many brands to choose from and many different components on an e-bike that may be from different brands.
-Some brands, like Yamaha, will make their own bike, motor and battery.
+There are so many electric bike brands to choose from.
+Plus, there are many different components on each model of e-bike.
+Some brands, like Yamaha, make their own bike, motor, and battery.
 Other e-bikes will combine two or more brands together.

-There are many different e-bike brands on the market today, but finding a bike with reputable components (especially gears, battery, motor, and brakes) makes a big difference.
-These components include the motor, drivetrain, tires and brakes.
+What’s important to know is that finding an ebike with high-quality components (especially gears, batteries, motors, and brakes) makes a big difference.
+These components include the motor, drivetrain, tires, and brakes.
 Here is a list of brands to keep an eye out for when looking for reliability.